sean-morris/materials-generate-scripts/README.md

 notebook to be run.
 Notice that the keys correspond to the top-level directories in the _notebooks_raw folder.
 The list of numbers corresponds the assignment number for each assignment type.
 - reference_notebook: the one assignment in data 8 that does not have a number on it.
 - VERBOSE: If set to True you see the output from otter assign as well as some other pieces
-- OTTER_VERSION: Set to 4.4.1 this is used in colab notebooks
 - COLAB_*: The colab notebooks need special configuration

 The `run("")` at the bottom of main.py runs the script.
 If you pass in a notebook name it will only